junli95/junli95.github.io/README.md

 ## Biography

-Jun Li is currently a first-year Ph.D Student at the Southwest University (supervised by Dr. <a href="http://computer.swu.edu.cn/s/computer/szdw2js/20160428/914917.html"  target="view_frame">Jianwei Liao</a> and Dr. Zhigang Cai).
-He received his M.E. degree from Southwest University (supervised by Dr. Jianwei Liao) in 2020.
-His research interest is in the area of flash memory and computer architecture.
+Jun Li is currently a first-year Ph.D Student at the Southwest University (supervised by Dr. <a href="http://cis.swu.edu.cn/s/cis/js/20210331/4419103.html"  target="view_frame">Jianwei Liao</a> and Dr. Zhigang Cai).
+I received his M.E. degree from Southwest University (supervised by Dr. Jianwei Liao) in 2020.
+My research interest is in the area of flash memory and computer architecture optimization.

 ## Selected Publications